Anxiety Therapy in Bellingham, WA

 Working Beneath the Surface

 In our work together, we don’t focus only on managing symptoms.
-We explore the deeper patterns contributing to them.
+We explore the deeper patterns or circumstances contributing to them.

 This may include: